matthewkoncz/ds/NOTES.md

 - Accessibility features (for visually impared users)
 - Sources page to list the used free resources (images)
-- Commenting the code (now I added only a few lines where the code is not completely self describing)
 - Localization
 - Integration tests
 - More links for the footer